-Did you think your windows 10 computer is safe from virus – malware infection ?
-With Day to day increasing number of Internet users in worldwide It creates an equal (or larger) number of opportunities for cyber criminals to take advantage of our systems.
-Now days As we become more dependent on the online environment, we can clearly see a massive growth in malware and cyber criminal activities all across the globe.
-Did you thing install a simple antivirus protection application totally protect your windows computer from malware and virus infection ?
+Did you think your windows 10 computer is safe from the virus – malware infection?
+With Day to day increasing number of Internet users in worldwide It creates an equal (or larger) number of opportunities for cybercriminals to take advantage of our systems.
+Nowadays As we become more dependent on the online environment, we can clearly see massive growth in malware and cybercriminal activities all across the globe.
+Did you think installing a simple antivirus protection application totally protects your windows computer from malware and virus infection?
 If you think like this then you are wrong.
 Here Protect your computer from dangerous malware with our checklist of symptoms and signs that show your computer has a virus.

-Note : Here This article We have collected some main symptoms of a malware infected system are.
-Also learn to correctly evaluate the risk and know where to look for a solution.
+Note: Here in This article We have collected some main symptoms of a malware-infected system are.
+Also, learn to correctly evaluate the risk and know where to look for a solution.
 Let’s get to it!

 Virus Malware Infected warnings

-Here We have listed Top 10 Warning Signs that Your Windows 10 is Virus Malware Infected.
-Check Bellow listed points to know your windows is totally virus free or not.
-If you found Any virus infection We strongly recommend to Install a Latest updated Antivirus / Malware protection And perform a full system scan.
-Also to avoid your windows from virus infection make sure your windows is updates, don’t install cracked / patched software applications. avoid to visit redirected/ popuped websites.
-Now lets move to Warning Signs that Your Windows 10 is Virus Malware Infected.
+Here We have listed top 10 Warning Signs that Your Windows 10 is Virus Malware Infected.
+Check Bellow listed points to know whether your windows are totally virus free or not.
+If you found Any virus infection We strongly recommend to Install the Latest updated Antivirus / Malware protection And perform a full system scan.
+Also to avoid your windows from virus infection make sure your windows is updated, and don’t install cracked/patched software applications.
+Avoid visiting redirected/popup websites.
+Now, let’s move to Warn Signs that Your Windows 10 is Virus Malware Infected.

 Windows goes Slowdown

-Is your windows 10 applications and programs taking forever to load?
+Is your Windows 10 applications and programs taking forever to load?
 Does it take longer than normal for your operating system to boot up?
-At startup windows take long time to load the welcome screen ?
+At startup, windows take a long time to load the welcome screen?
 Are you seeing the dreaded pinwheel of doom or spinning blue circle daily or hourly?
 Malware and viruses have the tendency to slow down your operating system.
 You could notice the decrease in speed while browsing the internet or transferring files from your computer.
 The computer will be slow to boot up.

-Before you assume the worst, look for other common causes like not enough RAM, too many applications running at the same time, a fragmented hard drive, etc. Once you’ve crossed all these off, you can start checking for a potential malware infection.
+Before you assume the worst, look for other common causes like not enough RAM, too many applications running at the same time, a fragmented hard drive, etc. Once you’ve crossed all these off, you can start checking for potential malware infections.

 Browser navigation gets redirected

 It can exist in the form of an extension to the browser or to a code entered in the item “Destination” tab “Properties” program.
 In addition, clear your browser cache and uninstall extensions to see if the problem is solved, it is the same case of popups.
-Still getting redirected then you have to check your system for unnecessary application ( malicious application ) may installed on your computer. open control panel, find out the malicious program and remove it.
-Also some malicious applications install on hidden for this perform a full system scan with latest updated antivirus – malware application.
+Still getting redirected then you have to check your system for the unnecessary application ( malicious applications) that may be installed on your computer. open the control panel, find out the malicious program and remove it.
+Also, some malicious applications install on hidden for this perform a full system scan with the latest updated antivirus – malware application.

 Showing Pop-up Ads

-Popup ads appear even when no browser is open ?
-One of the most annoying signs of malware is represented by the unwanted pop-up windows.
-Unwanted pop-up windows are a clear sign of a malware attack.
+Do popup ads appear even when no browser is open?
+One of the most annoying signs of malware is represented by unwanted pop-up windows.
+These are clear sign of a malware attack.
 Pop-ups are not only annoying, but they usually come bundled with other concealed malware threats, and which could be far more destructive for our systems.

 These pop-ups may tell you that you’re infected with a virus, and you need to buy their product to remove it.
 This ad is actually the virus in disguise.
 Avoid clicking on any suspicious pop-up windows.
 Adware programs bombard their victims with advertisements.
 Sometimes they’re ads for legitimate products, other times they contain links to malicious websites, sites that will attempt to drop more malware on your PC.